Don't Stop Believin' (TV series): ReceptionDon't Stop Believin was well received by Singaporean viewers. It was the most-watched television drama of 2012 in Singapore, garnering an average viewership of 919,000 over its 20 episodes. Although its debut episode garnered only 852,000 viewers, the drama's last episode was attracted a total of 1,047,800 viewers, beating the previous viewership record of 993,000 viewers set by the period drama Joys of Life.

 A review in The Straits Times described this drama as "refreshing".
 It also praised "the energy of the young cast", who "makes the drama more enjoyable than you expect it to be".
 However, it added that "At second sight, Channel 8 touches, such as repetitive lines and ideas, are more apparent".
 Overall, the newspaper gave this television drama a rating of 3 out of 5 stars.

-Overseas broadcast

-This drama is one of the first dramas to be broadcast exclusive in Malaysia after its first telecast of two weeks, but there are possible plans to broadcast worldwide.

-Awards & Nominations

-Star Awards 2013

-Don't Stop Believin' clinched 4 out of 10 nominations in the Star Awards 2013, including Top Rated Drama Serial of the year.
-The other dramas nominated for Best Drama Series Poetic Justice, Unriddle 2, Game Plan & Pillow Talk.
-The other dramas that are nominated for Best Theme Song are It Takes Two, Joys of Life, Show Hand & Yours Fatefully.